amaiya/quixotic/README.md

 ## What is Quixotic?
-> Quixotic is a low-code library for quantum computing.
+> Quixotic is a Python library for low-code, simple-to-use quantum computing.

 ## Features
-- Easy-to-apply quantum solutions to a number of combinatorial optimization problems using [QAOA](https://arxiv.org/abs/1411.4028) and [Quantum Annealing](https://en.wikipedia.org/wiki/Quantum_annealing)
+- Easy-to-apply quantum solutions to a number of combinatorial optimization problems using [Quantum Annealing](https://en.wikipedia.org/wiki/Quantum_annealing) and [QAOA](https://arxiv.org/abs/1411.4028).
-- Includes out-of-the-box support for maximum clique, minimum vertex cover, and other optimization problems.
+- Includes out-of-the-box support for various optimization problems like maximum clique and minimum vertex cover.
 - Supports execution using both local simulation on your laptop and managed quantum computers on [Amazon Braket](https://aws.amazon.com/braket/).

 ## Install